NZLouislu/trello-md-sync/README.md

 - The importer is create-only.
 Updating or deleting existing Trello cards must be done in Trello.
 - Exporters overwrite files with the same name inside the target directory.
 - All commands expect `TRELLO_KEY`, `TRELLO_TOKEN` and `TRELLO_BOARD_ID` to be available; the Trello token must allow board read/write access.
-- Large exports/imports may trigger Trello API rate limits.
-Use `--dry-run` to validate before executing.
 - `story id` matching is case-insensitive, but duplicates in the same markdown file keep only the first occurrence.

 ## Story ID